This Code of Business Conduct and Ethics is to be read in conjunction with the Reporting and Non-Retaliation Policy.

-Proper retention of comScore records is an important part of maintaining accurate records and information.
-These records include paper documents, email, compact discs, computer hard drives, floppy disks, microfiche, microfilm and all other recorded information, regardless of medium or characteristics.
-However, because of the high cost and limited space to store Company records, periodic discarding of records is necessary.
+Proper retention of comScore documents is an important part of maintaining accurate records and information.
+These documents include paper documents, email, compact discs, computer hard drives, floppy disks, microfiche, microfilm and all other recorded information, regardless of medium or characteristics.
+However, because of the high cost and limited space to store Company records, periodic discarding of documents is necessary.

-On the other hand, there are legal, fiscal and administrative requirements that certain records be retained for specific periods of time.
-Before disposing of any documents or files, employees should consult the Company's General Counsel.
+On the other hand, there are legal, fiscal and administrative requirements that certain documents be retained for specific periods of time.
+Before disposing of any documents or files, Employees should consult the Company's General Counsel.
 Employees who are unsure about the need to preserve particular records should consult with their manager.

-In the case of actual or threatened litigation or government investigation, you should consult with the Company's General Counsel regarding the retention of records.
-In such circumstances, a legal hold may be placed on certain records.
-Such a hold suspends all document destruction procedures in order to preserve appropriate records under special circumstances, such as litigation or government investigations.
-The Company's General Counsel will notify you if a legal hold is placed on records for which you are responsible.
-If a legal hold is placed on records for which you are responsible, you must preserve and protect the necessary records in accordance with instructions from the Company's General Counsel.
+In the case of actual or threatened litigation or government investigation, you should consult with the Company's General Counsel regarding the retention of documents.
+In such circumstances, a legal hold may be placed on certain documents.
+Such a hold suspends all document destruction procedures in order to preserve appropriate documents under special circumstances, such as litigation or government investigations.
+The Company's General Counsel will notify you if a legal hold is placed on documents for which you are responsible.
+If a legal hold is placed on documents for which you are responsible, you must preserve and protect the necessary documents in accordance with instructions from the Company's General Counsel.
 Records or supporting documents that are subject to a legal hold must not be destroyed, altered or modified under any circumstance.
 This hold will remain effective until it is officially released in writing by the Company's General Counsel.
 If you are unsure whether a document has been placed under a legal hold, you should preserve and protect that document while you check with the Company's General Counsel.
-Failure to comply with a hold can result in severe civil and criminal sanctions against employees, contractors and the Company.
+Failure to comply with a hold can result in severe civil and criminal sanctions against Employees, contractors and the Company.

 Compliance with rules, controls and procedures

-It is important that all transactions are properly recorded, classified and summarized in our financial statements, books and records in accordance with our policies, controls and procedures, as well as all generally accepted accounting principles, standards, laws, rules and regulations for accounting and financial reporting.
-If you have responsibility for or any involvement in financial reporting or accounting, you should have an appropriate understanding of, and you should seek in good faith to adhere to, relevant accounting and financial reporting principles, standards, laws, rules and regulations and the company's financial and accounting policies, controls and procedures.
+It is important that all transactions are properly recorded, classified and summarized in our financial statements, books and records in accordance with our policies, controls and procedures, including policies and procedures regarding revenue recognition, as well as all generally accepted accounting principles, standards, laws, rules and regulations for accounting and financial reporting.
+If you have responsibility for or any involvement in financial reporting or accounting, you should have an appropriate understanding of, and you should seek in good faith to adhere to, relevant accounting and financial reporting principles, standards, laws, rules and regulations and the Company's financial and accounting policies, controls and procedures.
 If you are a senior officer, you should seek to ensure that the internal controls and procedures in your business area are in place, understood and followed.

 Accuracy of records and reports